-The State Water Board is developing a toxicity amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California that will standardize the regulation of aquatic toxicity for all non-oceanic surface waters.
-U.S. EPA's TST approach is an essential component of this draft toxicity amendment as it forms the basis for utilizing numeric water quality objectives and acts as the primary means of determining compliance with the proposed effluent limitations.
+On December 1, 2020, the State Water Board adopted the Toxicity Provisions, which standardizes the regulation of aquatic toxicity for all non-oceanic surface waters.
+U.S. EPA's TST approach is an essential component of this adopted toxicity amendment as it forms the basis for utilizing numeric water quality objectives and acts as the primary means of determining compliance with the proposed effluent limitations.
+U.S. EPA provided its final approval of the Toxicity Provisions on May 1, 2023.

 In a letter dated February 12, 2014, the State Water Board submitted an alternative test process (ATP) request to U.S. EPA Region 9 for the statewide use of a two-concentration toxicity test design when using the TST approach.
 This two-concentration test design is composed of a single effluent concentration and a control concentration.
 U.S. EPA approved the ATP request on March 17th, 2014.
 In June 2014, the approval was challenged in court on procedural grounds under the Administrative Procedures Act by the Southern California Alliance of Publicly Owned Treatment Works (SCAP) and the Central Valley Clean Water Association (CVCWA).
 The U.S. EPA withdrew the approval and notified State Water Board in a memo dated February 11, 2015.
+In a letter dated November 25, 2020, the State Water Board submitted a new ATP request to U.S. EPA Region 9.
+At the time this permit is being developed, the State Water Board is awaiting a response from U.S. EPA.
+The permit may be modified, if necessary, to incorporate new statewide toxicity criteria established by the toxicity amendment.